-A student may not defer a final exam without prior permission from the Dean of Student Affairs and Student Life, who will determine the deferred exam date.
-If a student fails, without prior permission, to take final exam when scheduled or rescheduled by the Dean of Student Affairs and Student Life, the student will receive a failing grade (a grade of "F") for the course, unless the Dean of Student Affairs and Student Life grants an exception for extraordinary circumstances.
+A student may not defer a final exam without prior permission from the Dean of Students, who will determine the deferred final exam date.
+If a student fails, without prior permission, to take a final exam when scheduled or rescheduled by the Dean of Students, the student will receive a failing grade (a grade of "F") for the course, unless the Dean of Students grants an exception for extraordinary circumstances.